roydukkey/clean-package/README.md

 #### JavaScript Configuration File

-You can also create the configuration using JavaScript in the `clean-package.config.js` at the root of your project:
+You can also create the configuration using JavaScript in the `clean-package.config.?(c|m)js` at the root of your project:

 ```js
 module.exports = {